alexanderthclark/pols4728/book/chapters/evals_and_prompting.md

 - Self-selected reasoning approaches
 - Role-playing prompts less effective

 In the video below, I ask ChatGPT's o3 how to get to Carnegie Hall.
 You can see the thinking process (at 8x speed), where o3 reasons through the intent of my question based on what it already knows about me.
+ChatGPT 5 Thinking will behave like o3.

 <div style="width: 99%; margin: auto;">
   <iframe src="https://www.youtube.com/embed/_tGDS6g63So?si=JU-cZFBjiaZ8bad"